Looking for publishing advice? Frustrated staring at a blank page?

 This program, generously funded by the Arizona State Library, is a favorite among local writers.
 Each has brought their own special talents to the program to help people with all aspects of the writing process.
 Writers are funded from February through July each year.

-About our current Writer-in-Residence
+About our current Writer in Residence: Meg Files

 One-on-One Sessions